unitaryfund/qrack/README.md

 In fact, there's a certain (limited) advantage to many "integrated graphics" accelerators like the Intel HD: they often rely on _general_ memory rather than _dedicated_ memory.
 If you explicitly tell Qrack you want to use general memory, you might see a significant performance boost!
 If all you have for an accelerator is an Intel HD (or maybe another type of "integrated graphics"), try setting this option (to enable "zero-copy" mode): `QRACK_QPAGER_DEVICES_HOST_POINTER=1`

-In PyQrack, you'll also want to set `isHostPointer=True` in the constructor of the `QrackSimulator` class.
+For PyQrack, you'll also want to set environment variable `PYQRACK_HOST_POINTER_DEFAULT_ON=1`, which changes the default for `isHostPointer` option in the constructor of the `QrackSimulator` class to `True`.
+(You can, instead, control this on a case-by-case basis, per simulator, by passing `isHostPointer=True` to `QrackSimulator` on initialization.)

 ## Changing default OpenCL device
 OpenCL device(s) can be specified by index in `Qrack::QInterface` subclass constructors.
 The global default device can also be overridden with the environment variable `QRACK_OCL_DEFAULT_DEVICE=n`, where `n` is the index of the OpenCL device you want to use, as reported by the OpenCL initialization header.